AbdullahRahmoun1/eduCloud_backend/progress.md

-    add a direct or candidate student ✅ edit a direct or candidate student ✅ regenerate account password of a student ✅ get candidate students from a grade with their ability test  ❌ result (sorted on at) ❌
+    add a direct or candidate student ✅ edit a direct or candidate student ✅ regenerate account password of a student ✅ get candidate students from a grade with their ability test  ❌  (abd:working on this) result (sorted on at) ❌
     send the last student number that sould become an official student ❌ search for a student ✅